 If you have already tried everything at home, and the problem persists, then it is time to get the cause identified and get it corrected.

-Chiropractors specialize in correcting problems with the spine.
+.
 After a consultation, a physical exam and X-rays, they help to restore normal function to stiff joints and irritated nerves through a chiropractic care plan that usually includes in-office exercises, chiropractic adjustments, vibration therapy, and specific home exercises.

 Your chiropractor will conduct a thorough consultation and examination – asking you questions about your symptoms, the history of your neck pain, what you have tried in the past to deal with it, and that things make it feel better.

-During the examination your chiropractor will check to see how well you move your neck.
+During the examination, your chiropractor will check to see how well you move your neck.
 He will look for tenderness or numbness and some tingling in your arms or hands.

 Seeing your chiropractor for neck pain is always a good choice if you are aware of a specific injury that resulted in neck pain such as lifting, falling or a whiplash injury.

 Injuries resulting from abnormal motion often cause muscles to become overextended and the vertebra in our neck to shift out of alignment.
-One of the more common ways we injure our upper spine and neck, is sitting at a computer, or looking down at our phones.
+One of the more common ways we injure our upper spine and neck is sitting at a computer or looking down at our phones.